-More than four years after it began, the full-blown civil war has killed over 220,000 people, half of whom are believed to be civilians.
+More than five years after it began, the full-blown civil war has killed over 250,000 people, half of whom are believed to be civilians.
 Bombings are destroying crowded cities and horrific human rights violations are widespread.
 Basic necessities like food and medical care are sparse.

-The U.N. estimates that 7.6 million people are internally displaced.
-When you also consider refugees, more than half of the country’s pre-war population of 23 million is in need of urgent humanitarian assistance, whether they still remain in the country or have escaped across the borders.
+The U.N. estimates that 6.6 million people are internally displaced.
+When you also consider refugees, well over half of the country’s pre-war population of 23 million is in need of urgent humanitarian assistance, whether they still remain in the country or have escaped across the borders.